Department of Health

 Key messages

-• The Department of Health has been notified that some Ayurvedic medicines for sale in grocery stores in Victoria contain ingredients – including lead – that are scheduled poisons.
+• The Department of Health has also been informed that some Ayurvedic medicines for sale in grocery stores in Victoria contain ingredients – including lead – that are scheduled poisons.
 Some of these ingredients are prohibited for supply and use in Australia because they pose a danger to human health.

-• An ‘AUST R’ or ‘AUST L’ number on the packaging of products indicates that they are approved for supply by the Therapeutic Goods Administration.
-Anyone who is using Ayurvedic medicines purchased or imported from overseas or purchased in Victoria where the product does not have this number should stop consuming the product immediately.
+• An ‘AUST R’ or ‘AUST L’ number on the packaging of products indicates that they are safe and can be legally supplied in Australia.
+Ayurvedic medicines purchased or imported from overseas or purchased in Victoria where the product does not have this number may risk your health.
+The Victorian Department of Health recommends that people immediately stop consuming Ayurvedic medicines without an ‘AUST R’ or ‘AUST L’ on the packaging.

 • These incidents are a timely reminder about the value of asking patients if they use complementary medicines and where they purchase the products from.